Tonic Structural supports SQL Server versions 2014 and higher.

 statements exactly as they were written for the source database.
 For example, if your source database contains filegroups, then for Structural to run successfully, you must also create filegroups on the destination database.

-Creating the destination database is a one-time step.
-Once the destination database is created, Structural can successfully update it, including schema-level objects, between generation runs.
+Creation of the destination database is a one-time step.
+After the destination database is created, Structural can successfully update it, including schema-level objects, between generation runs.

 The destination database requires a higher level of permissions than the source database.